abauer-dev/Inkforge-SSG/README.md

 ## Contributing

-This is a learning project, but PRs and issue reports are welcome — especially edge cases the hand-rolled markdown parser fails on.
+This is a learning project, but PRs and issue reports are welcome, especially edge cases the hand-rolled markdown parser fails on.